Flooding rain, damaging winds: Severe storms move through Triangle, Fayetteville

 Active warnings:

-A Severe Thunderstorm Warning is in effect for Chatham, Harnett, Lee and Wake counties until 2:30 p.m.
+A Severe Thunderstorm warning is in effect for Johnston, Wayne and Wilson counties until 4:15 p.m.

 A Severe Thunderstorm Watch is in effect for all of the ABC11 viewing area until 10 p.m.